Alcohol and Drug Rehab in North Carolina

 You can learn more about Medicaid eligibility in North Carolina here.
 If you’re over the age of 65 or have a disability, you may be eligible for Medicare.
 You can read more about North Carolina Medicare qualifications here.

 If you qualify for Medicare or Medicaid, you should be able to find some affordable treatment as 44 percent of facilities in North Carolina accept Medicare, and 68 percent accept Medicaid.
+Some ways to potentially help cover the cost of treatment include:

 This table below breaks down the payment options available for North Carolinians and how withdrawal treatment centers in the state accept them.